haskell/ghcup-hs/README.md

 as e.g. `/etc/bash_completion.d/ghcup` (depending on distro)
 and make sure your bashrc sources the startup script (`/usr/share/bash-completion/bash_completion` on some distros).

+### Cross support

+ghcup can compile and install a cross GHC for any target.
+However, this requires that the build host has a complete cross toolchain and various libraries installed for the target platform.

+Consult the GHC documentation on the [prerequisites](https://gitlab.haskell.org/ghc/ghc/-/wikis/building/cross-compiling#tools-to-install).
+For distributions with non-standard locations of cross toolchain and libraries, this may need some tweaking of `build.mk` or configure args.
+See `ghcup compile ghc --help` for further information.

 ## Design goals